 Mobile apps generally offer users a more intuitive user interface, making it easy to complete tasks.
 This unique interface environment enables users to become more immersed in the mobile experience.
 Users of specific operating systems have also become accustomed to certain functionalities and characteristics, developing an app for particular platforms offers users the functionality they expect.
 Responsive websites can’t always guarantee a standard of functionality users prefer.

 Mobile apps can access and use built-in device features such as the camera, GPS, and location.
 Leveraging device capabilities leads to an enhanced, more convenient user experience.
-For example, the ability to use GPS and location data automatically, allows retail apps to send users flyers with specials specific to their area.
+For example, the ability to automatically use GPS and location data allows retail apps to send users flyers with specials specific to their area.

 Unlike mobile apps which only function on specific platforms (iOS or Android), a responsive website can be accessed from any mobile device regardless of the operating system, as long as an internet connection is available.
 However, it is essential to remember that network access, quality, and speed are all factors that will impact the mobile web experience.
-Responsive websites also don’t need to be downloaded or installed and are entirely free unlike some apps available in app stores.
+Responsive websites also don’t need to be downloaded or installed and are entirely free, unlike some apps available in app stores.

 Again, unlike mobile apps, users won’t have to spend time installing new versions and updates of your product to experience improvements on the website.
-Because websites are easy to update, fix bugs and support, users most likely won’t even notice the update process and will be able to jump right into enjoying an enhanced experience.
+Because websites are easy to update, fix bugs, and support, users most likely won’t notice the update process and will be able to jump right into enjoying an enhanced experience.

 Cost-effectiveness is more of a benefit for business rather than an impact on user experience; however, depending on complexity, a responsive mobile site can be more cost-effective than mobile app development.
-Cost is an important factor to consider, especially if you want your app to have a presence on more than one platform.
+Cost is an essential factor to consider, especially if you want your app to have a presence on more than one platform.

 However, the right choice depends on your business objectives.
 If your goal is to offer mobile-friendly content to a wide range of people, then a mobile website is probably the way to go.
 However, if you want to engage better, interact with, and communicate with your customers to drive customer loyalty, a mobile app presents itself as a better option.